-47. Nearly half of people who use the internet will search for product-related videos before they head to a store.
+47. Over 50% of Internet users will search for product-related videos before they head to a store. (source)

 If you haven’t invested heavily enough in video yet, hopefully these SEO statistics prove its worth.

 Of course, there are more types of content available on the Internet than just video and text.
-Rather, the Internet is full of pictures.
+The Internet is also brimming with pictures.
 These often accompany blog posts, and they predated the use of video on the net by a significant amount of time.
 Visual search helps people conveniently find things when they prefer to first see a visual.